hl037/hrprotoparser/README.md

 **Pattern of the block end : `}`**

 An enumeration groups constants under a same specialized type.
-This is only pure semantic and the binary format of the protocol don't care if a value is an enum, or an integer / float.
+This is only pure semantic and the binary format of the protocol doesn't care if a value is an enum, or an integer / float.

 ## Struct